-FDF Receives Delegation From Ministry Of Community Development
+FDF receives delegation from Ministry of Community Development

-(MENAFN- Mid-East) The Family Development Foundation (FDF) received a delegation from the Ministry of Community Development at the Barakat Al Dar Club at the Al Wathba Centre of the Foundation, to exchange expertise as well as share best practices and services offered for seniors and residents to improve their quality of life.
+(MENAFN- Orient Planet Group) Abu Dhabi, March 12, 2024: The Family Development Foundation (FDF) received a delegation from the Ministry of Community Development at the Barakat Al Dar Club at the Al Wathba Centre of the Foundation, to exchange expertise as well as share best practices and services offered for seniors and residents to improve their quality of life.

 Mrs. Wafa Al Ali, Director of Community Services Division at FDF, and other employees of the Foundation welcomed Salih Bariki, Director of the Office of Social Affairs, and Somaya Al Saadi, Head of the Department of Studies and Research, along with other delegates.
 An induction tour was conducted by the Foundation’s staff for the delegation, during which they briefed them about the primary services, programs, and activities that the Foundation provides for elderly persons.